eslam-allam/snap.nvim/README.md

     -- [Highly Experimental] Water-mark options.
 Can be nil or a table.
     -- If nil then watermark is disabled.
     -- If it's a table then all fields are required.
 Default is nil.
-    -- Water mark was tested on linux X11.
+    -- Water mark was tested on Linux X11.
-    -- Clipboard with watermark functionality may be broken on wayland -- or other operating systems.
+    -- Clipboard with watermark functionality may be broken on Wayland -- or other operating systems.
     watermark = {
       -- Font used in watermark.